willkg/douglas/docs/config_variables.rst

 =====================

-Enabling caching by setting the ``cacheDriver`` and ``cacheConfig`` variables in ``config.py`` speeds up rendering of your Pyblosxom pages.
+Enabling caching by setting the ``cacheDriver`` and ``cacheConfig`` variables in ``config.py`` speeds up rendering of your Douglas pages.

 .. py:data:: cacheDriver

    (optional) string; defaults to ""

-   Pyblosxom has multiple cache mechanisms.
-Look at the source files in ``Pyblosxom/cache`` to see what mechanisms are available, then set ``cacheDriver`` to the cache mechanism that you want.
+   Douglas has multiple cache mechanisms.
+Look at the source files in ``Douglas/cache`` to see what mechanisms are available, then set ``cacheDriver`` to the cache mechanism that you want.
 For example::